Skip to content

 If you want to go ahead with the CV method:

-• the job advertisement should say that CVs are acceptable and be submitted in the normal way.
+• the job advertisement should say that CVs are acceptable and should be submitted in the normal way.

 • when you receive the CV from applicants you will need to shortlist candidates for interview from them.
 This may mean you have to search a little harder to see if they meet the requirements of the job, as the information will not be presented in the standard way.
 You can also use any information contained in the covering letter, if there was one.

-• after shortlisting the recruitment procedure carries on in the standard way to interview and selection.
+• after shortlisting, the recruitment procedure carries on in the standard way to interview and selection.

 Guidance on dealing with CVs if you haven't chosen to allow them